nasa/cumulus/README.md

      $ yarn update

 You will be prompted to select the type of change (patch/minor/major).
 Lerna will update the version of all packages after the selection.

-You then have to:
+Your next steps should be:

 1. Commit the package version updates that are made by Lerna.
 2. Update the CHANGELOG.md.
 Put a header under the 'Unreleased' section with the new version number and the date.